Samuel Ferrand Waddington: Life

-On the outbreak of the French revolution he took up the cause of the republicans, and in 1795 he was chairman of several meetings in London held for the purpose of petitioning the crown and parliament to make peace with France.
-Because of his views he was expelled from the Surrey troop of light horse.
-In 1806 he attacked Edmund Burke in a pamphlet entitled Remarks on Mr. Burke's Two Letters "on the Proposals for Peace with the Regicide Directory of France," censuring him for applying the term 'regicide' to the French Directory.
+At the outbreak of the French Revolution, he took up the cause of the Republicans.
+In 1795, he chaired several meetings in London aimed at petitioning the crown and parliament to make peace with France.
+Because of his views, he was expelled from the Surrey Troop of light horses.
+In 1806, he attacked Edmund Burke in a pamphlet entitled Remarks on Mr. Burke's Two Letters "on the Proposals for Peace with the Regicide Directory of France," censuring him for applying the term 'regicide' to the French Directory.

-In 1800 he was brought to trial for forestalling hops, having purchased a large number of hop-grounds with a view to controlling the price of their produce.
+In 1800, he was brought to trial for forestalling hops, having purchased a large number of hop-grounds to control the price of their production.
 He was found guilty, fined £500, and sentenced to one month's imprisonment.
-He continued to live in Kent, and in the borough of Southwark, until 1812.
+He continued to live in Kent, and in the borough of Southwark until 1812.
 The date of his death is uncertain.